 The Hotel Alcudia couldn’t find a more central location if it tried.
 It’s just footsteps from one end of Alcudia’s 11-kilometre sandy beach.
 You’ll find the marina here – it’s packed with restaurants specialising in Spanish favourites like paella and seafood, and there are plenty of shops, too.

-The pool scene is made up of 2 big swimming pools set on different levels.
-Plus there's a pool for kids to enjoy.
+The pool scene is made up of two big swimming pools set on different levels.

 Food-wise, you can expect international cuisine in the buffet restaurant.
 There’s a good range of meat and fish, alongside fresh salads, pasta dishes and a huge selection of desserts.
 You’ve also got the hotel bar, where you can grab drinks throughout the day.

 This place had a refurbishment in 2014, so the public spaces got a stylish makeover.
 A brand new spa was also added to the line-up.
 It comes complete with a hot tub, sauna, massage rooms and a miniature gym.